Irenekayla/Green-Software-development/02_BaseLineAssessment.md

 **Description:**
 PowerTOP is a Linux-based tool that helps diagnose issues with power consumption and provides suggestions for improving power efficiency.
+Its main advantage is the ability to estimate energy consumption in devices with an AMD processor.
+However, PowerTOP use cases go beyond simple energy consumption measurements.
+For example, it provides an interactive mode that allows users to fine-tune power management settings in their Linux system.

 **Features:**
 - Monitors system-wide and per-application energy consumption